ng-bao/Root-Me/cyberdefenders/Acoustic_Lab.md

 We can identify the audio codec by checking `Telephony -> RTP -> RTP Streams`
 <img width="1280" height="56" alt="image" src="https://github.com/user-attachments/assets/58c4efde-df0b-4eb7-bde2-b73167798912" />

-In the `Payload` field, we can see the codec which the RTP steam use, then fill the answer following answer format.
+In the `Payload` field, we can see the codec which the RTP steam use, then fill the answer following to answer format.

 Answer: `ITU-T G.711 PCMU`